haile-12-21-23/ReadMe-file/subscription_policy.md

 Google Play Subscription Policy

-Last Updated: [Date]

 1. Subscription Details:

-1.1 Description: [Brief description of your subscription service]

-1.2 Pricing: [Clearly state the pricing details, including any trial periods, discounts, or promotional offers]
+Gojo has three subscriptions.
+These are Siliver, Gold and Platinum level.
+1.1 Description: Each subscription level has three duration one month, six months and one year.

+1.2 Pricing: Silver has 9.99 USD for one month, 39.99 USD for six months and 69.99 USD for one year.
+Gold has 19.99 USD for one month, 79.99 USD for six months and 139.99 USD for one year.
+Platinum has 29.99 USD for one month, 119.99 USD for six months and 209.99 USD for one year.

 2. Payment and Billing:

-2.1 Payment Methods: [List accepted payment methods]
+2.1 Payment Methods: Gojo will integrated two payment methods.
+These are google pay and apple pay.

-2.2 Billing Cycle: [Specify the billing cycle - monthly, annually, etc.]
+2.2 Billing Cycle: Gojo billing has three cyles:- monthly, biyearly and annually.

 3. Cancellation and Refunds:

-3.1 Cancellation Process: [Describe how users can cancel their subscription]
+3.1 Cancellation Process: Users can cancle any time as far they want to cancle.

-3.2 Refund Policy: [Explain your policy regarding refunds, if applicable]
+3.2 Refund Policy:Gojo will refund to back used make subscription by mistake.

 4. Changes to Subscription:

-4.1 Price Changes: [Specify how and when users will be informed of price changes]

-4.2 Service Changes: [Explain how users will be notified of any changes to the subscription service]
+4.1 Price Changes: Users can change their subscrition any time when they want.

+4.2 Service Changes: Gojo make announcements for all user when we release new version and updates.

 5. User Support:

-5.1 Contact Information: [Provide contact details for user support and inquiries]
+5.1 Contact Information: Gojo can provide support contact using https://gojodating.com/help

-5.2 Response Time: [Specify the expected response time for user inquiries]
+5.2 Response Time: Gojo will give response less than 24 hours to the user requests.

-6. Privacy and Data:

-6.1 Data Collection: [Detail how user data is collected, stored, and used]

-6.2 Privacy Policy: [Link to your privacy policy for further information]

-7. Termination:

-7.1 Termination by User: [Explain the process for users who wish to terminate their subscription]

-7.2 Termination by the Service: [Outline circumstances under which the service may terminate a subscription]

-8. Governing Law:

-8.1 Jurisdiction: [Specify the jurisdiction governing the subscription agreement]

-9. Changes to the Subscription Policy:

-9.1 Updates: [State how users will be notified of any changes to the subscription policy]